unlearning-challenge/unlearning-challenge.github.io/index.markdown

 # Contact

-Announcements about the competition will be made on this website and on the
+Announcements about the competition will be made on this website